 Teens Speak Up About Averting Food Allergy Tragedies

 Allergic Living’s editors thought it would be helpful to get some teenage perspectives to gain insights.
-So I gathered a group of teenagers from three different high schools in Academy School District 20 in Colorado Springs, Colorado.
+So in October 2015, I gathered a group of teenagers from three different high schools in Academy School District 20 in Colorado Springs, Colorado.
 Each of them has a history of at least mild reactions to his or her food allergens, and a few have had anaphylaxis.

 Over the course of 90 minutes, we candidly discussed how to handle risky situations, as well as the Sept.
 21 death of Colorado student Simon Katz, who attended Chatfield High School, just one hour north of the city where these teens live.
 We also generated ideas for how to get adolescents with food allergies to learn about key behaviors and avoiding risk.